 YCTA bus stop signs, vehicles, and customer information should all have a consistent YCTA logo and branding that builds an awareness of local and regional transit service.
-YCTA developed a new logo in 2018 (right) along with a bus branding scheme.
+YCTA developed a new logo and other marketing materials in 2018 (example shown at right) along with a bus branding scheme (shown below).
 Action items include: